out-of-screen/outofscreen-blog/_posts/2019-12-10-scraping-tips.md

 ## Keep It Simple, Stupid

-Nowadays, websites frontends are quit complex and often use powerful frameworks like React.
+Websites have become complex with Single Page Applications and React, Vue...
 Do not forget that browsing websites comes down to HTTP requests being sent to servers.

 There are two approaches to scraping: